r"""Ordered rate build-up with an audit trail.

 nonpar: ValueLike,

-participation_rate: float,
+participation_rate: Numeric,

-label: str = "PPO Claim Cost",
+label: str = "Blended Claim Cost",

 ) -> BuildUpResult:

-r"""In-/out-of-network blend :math:`\text{par}\,p + \text{nonpar}\,(1-p)`.
+r"""Two-stream participation blend :math:`\text{par}\,p + \text{nonpar}\,(1-p)`

 """

-p = participation_rate
+p = require_unit_interval(participation_rate, "participation_rate")

 return combine_streams(